sst/guide/_chapters/call-the-create-api.md

 2. For now the note object is simply the content of the note.
 We are creating these notes without an attachment for now.

-3. Finally, after the note is created we redirect to our home page.
+3. Finally, after the note is created we redirect to our homepage.

-And that's it; if you switch over to your browser and try submitting your form, it should successfully navigate over to our home page.
+And that's it; if you switch over to your browser and try submitting your form, it should successfully navigate over to our homepage.

 ![New note created screenshot]({{ site.url }}/assets/new-note-created.png)